jtriley/StarCluster/docs/sphinx/getting_started.rst

 From the output above we see that /scratch/sgeadmin has been symbolically linked to /mnt/sgeadmin

-Next we run the df command to verify ~140GB is available on /mnt (and thus /mnt/sgeadmin)
+Next we run the df command to verify that at least ~140GB is available on /mnt (and thus /mnt/sgeadmin)

 .. code-block:: none